 Health & Wellness

 When a dog is diagnosed with an illness, a way to ensure their overall and future health is to learn about secondary conditions that may affect them, too.
-If your pup develops allergies, Cushing’s disease, thyroid disease or any other skin, hormonal or immune system disorder, you should be aware of a skin condition called folliculitis, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+If your pup develops allergies, Cushing’s disease, thyroid disease or any other skin, hormonal or immune system disorder, you should be aware of a skin condition called folliculitis, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 “Folliculitis is the inflammation of a dog’s hair follicles,” Dr. McCullough says.
 And while it’s usually a secondary condition because of an illness, it can also happen because of improper or excessive grooming or contaminated grooming products.